Fenton Manor railway station

 Fenton Manor railway station was a station in the Fenton area of Stoke-on-Trent, opened in 1889 by the North Staffordshire Railway on its line to Leek.
-It was located on Victoria Road and was one of two stations in the area, the other being Fenton on the Stoke-Derby Line.
+It was on Victoria Road and was one of two stations in the area, the other being Fenton on the Stoke-Derby Line.

 The station closed in 1956.
 The track is still in situ and the buildings still exist.
 The platform edges can still be traced.

 At the end of the station, towards Leek, is the Fenton Manor Tunnel which is 106 yards long.

 Future

 The station lies on the proposed line to reopen from Stoke to Leekbrook Junction (Moorland City Railway).